Signal Processing Approach to Fair Surface Design by Taubin

 $\Delta \approx K$ has Real Eigenvalues

-By the Spectral Theorem $K$ can be diagonalized by some real orthogonal matrix, $\Lambda = O K O^T$.
+By the Spectral Theorem $K$ symmetric implies that it can be diagonalized by some real orthogonal matrix, $\Lambda = O K O^T$.
 Therefore, $K$ has real eigenvalues.
 Though, orthogonally diagonalizing $K$ is overkill.

 1. $Kv \cdot v = \lambda v \cdot v = \lambda |v|^2$